 - What the Hell, Hero?: Constantly gets called out for his questionable actions by others.

-- With Great Power Comes Great Insanity: Played with, as he's apathetic but not totally insane.
+- With Great Power Comes Great Insanity: Played with, as he's quite cold-blooded but not totally insane.

 Cole's best friend.

 - Acrofatic: The heavy-set Zeke can run down flights of stairs in about the same time it takes Cole to free fall from the roof, and beats Cole to the mainland by swimming after both are stranded out on a bridge.
 The second game shows in a flashback that Zeke actually gave Le Parkour a shot with Cole in New Marais after the hurricane.